HMS Wasp (1800): British career

 On 12 and 16 January 1805, Wasp, under Alymer, captured the Spanish brigs Minerva and Carmen, and their cargoes.
 About two weeks later, on 21 February, Wasp captured the Spanish ship Victoria, and her cargo.

 Aylmer was succeeded by Lieutenant Joseph Packwood in an acting capacity, and he by Commander John Simpson, also in 1805.
-Wasp was with Sir John Orde's squadron patrolling off Cadiz, and had a narrow escape from a French squadron in August 1805.
+Wasp was with Sir John Orde's squadron patrolling off Cádiz, and had a narrow escape from a French squadron in August 1805.